Trucking and Transportation Subrogation

 In addition to the robust investigative and litigation resources detailed on our home page, Keis George has experienced attorneys with extensive knowledge of:

-- State and federal regulations and compliance standards
+- State and federal regulations and compliance standards;

-- Applicable insurance law
+- Applicable insurance law;

-- Trucking insurance policies
+- Trucking insurance policies; and

-- Common carrier transportation documents, such as broker agreements, manifests, work logs, and bills of lading
+- Common carrier transportation documents, such as broker agreements, manifests, work logs, and bills of lading.

 This knowledge enables us to conduct a thorough review and analysis of the claim so our clients can have accurate, reliable information on which to base litigation decisions.

 We have the resources to confront complex claims, provide highly personalized attention, and offer a competitive fee structure.
 Take advantage of our capabilities and contact one of our trucking and transportation subrogation attorneys to schedule a consultation.